dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 For the plugin to work, the configuration file has to exist even if it is empty.

-After modifying the banfile, you may want to update gplazma.conf to trigger a reload to active the changes.
+After modifying the banfile, you may want to update gplazma.conf to trigger a reload to activate the changes.
 You can test the result with the `explain login` command in the gPlazma cell.

 Properties